pvlab373/docker-autobox/README.md

 ### Workflow Overview

 The workflow is triggered on two occasions:
-1. A push to the main branch that changes the Dockerfile.
+1. A push to the main branch that changes the Autobox Dockerfile.
-2. Automatically at midnight every day.
+2. Automatically at 4am every sunday.

 It includes steps to check out the repository, set up Docker Buildx, log in to DockerHub, build the Docker image, and push it to DockerHub.